Last Updated on October 1, 2022

 As we sailed north towards San Diego and disembarkation, we were glad we splurged for a Signature Suite, the lowest of three suite categories.
 We had a large room with plenty of storage space, a generous balcony, a huge 50 inch flat screen TV with plenty of channel and movie choices (including MSNBC, Fox News and BBC News) and, best of all, a large bathroom with twin sinks, a Jacuzzi tub and a separate shower.
 We were spoiled and would probably upgrade again.

 At the start of the cruise the Eurodam Hotel Director told us he’d guarantee the best live music at sea.
 He was right.
-But with the ship emerging from dry dock in 2015 and with continuing improvements since then, we’d say his prideful boast could be accurate about several other areas of this sophisticated vessel.
+But we’d say his prideful boast could be accurate about several other areas of this sophisticated vessel.

 If you go: